coronel08/my-notes/notes/docs/css.md

 #### Bootstrap Flex
 [Bootstrap Site](https://getbootstrap.com/docs/4.0/utilities/flex/) alignment with breakpoints and other flex properties

-Might need to add d-flex or d-block to get these working
+Might need to add d-flex or d-block to get these working.
+Can also center things by adding a col inside a row.
-* justify-content : can change alignment of everything in flexbox
+* justify-content-center : can change alignment of everything in flexbox
 * align-items / align-self : for the y axis, move up and down
     * align-items : used on row
     * align-self : used on col
+* text-center

 <br><br>